dgleba/bashrail/README.md

 ===

-This is a set of bash and ruby scripts to create a rails app with features like bootstrap, select2, devise, cancan, etc...
+This is a set of bash and ruby scripts to create a rails app with features like
+ - bootstrap styling,
+ - select2 dropdown selects,
+ - devise login,
+ - cancancan role based access,
+ - kaminari pagination,
+ - ransack search,
+ - jwt token authentication
+ - database is populated with users, roles, and faked data,
+ - etc...

+The resulting generated application has both an html interface which you can consume with most modern browsers and mobile device browsers, and a restful api which responds to json requests.

  usage: